Book Summary: A philosophy of software design by John K Ousterhout

 Good system designers get to spend a larger fraction of time in the design phase.
 Poor designers spend most of their time chasing bugs in complicated and brittle code.

 - Problem decomposition is the central design task that programmers face every day.
 The greatest limitation in writing software is our ability to understand the systems we are creating.

-- Complexity can be reduced by eliminating special cases or using identifiers in a consistent fashion.
+- Complexity can be reduced by eliminating special cases or consistently using identifiers.
 The second approach to complexity is to encapsulate it so that programmers can work on a system without being exposed to all of its complexity at once.
-Isolating complexity in a place where it will never be seen is almost as good as eliminating the complexity entirely.
+Isolating complexity in a place where it will never be seen is almost as good as eliminating the complexity.

 - The waterfall model rarely works well for software.
 Incremental development means that software design is never done.